Q&A for Commencement Guests

 A team of professional photographers will be photographing each graduate as they receive their diploma and hood.
 In order to get a great photo of each graduate, it is important that photographers have a clear line of sight to the platform when each graduate is hooded.

-Understanding guests' desires to try to capture the moment themselves, we will set aside a small area to the right of the graduates (as you are facing the stage) for photographing graduates as they receive their diplomas.
+Understanding guests' desires to try to capture the moment themselves, we will set aside a small area for photographing graduates as they receive their diplomas.
 Please come to this area moments before your graduate's name is called and depart as soon as he or she leaves the stage.
 It is important to keep this area accessible to all guests, and to keep the center aisle and stage area accessible to the graduates as they come forward to receive their diplomas.

 Please do not step in front of the photographers to take a picture of your graduate.
 The photographers will be in the position and have the equipment to get the best shot of the moment.
 Following commencement, those photographs will be available for purchase online at www.flyingsquirrel.smugmug.com.

 CAN I BRING MY DOG TO THE COMMENCEMENT CEREMONY?

 We ask that you keep your dog at home for the time you will be visiting South Royalton.
 The town does not allow dogs on the village green and dogs are not invited into buildings on the VLS campus.
 If you do bring your dog to town, please obey South Royalton's leash law.
 Do not leave pets unattended in your vehicle.